dross1-dross1/goat-tool/README.md

 **Default Case (No switch provided)**
 1. Input: `./goattool`
-   Expected Output: "Error: No command switch provided.
+   Expected Output: "Error: Invalid command switch or missing arguments.
 Use -h for help."

 ---